Code of Ethics

 If this code is translated into other languages and there is a discrepancy between the versions, the Portuguese (Brazil) version will prevail.

-If you need additional information about the site or this code, please contact us through the Institutional Contacts .
+If you need additional information about the website or this code, please contact us at dos Institutional Contacts.